bmodee/bmodee/README.md

-Greetings!
+Greetings! 🖖

-I'm happy you found my Git page :)
+I'm happy you found my Git page.

+🐻 - My name is Björn (means bear in swedish)
+🖥️ - Striving to be a frontend developer
+📚 - Currently I'm learning React.js
+📍 - Located in Stockholm, Sweden
+🔗 - www.severus.tech

 <!---